Z3R0-CDS/nuphy-linux/README.md

 5. **Verify Installation:**
    Connect your Nuphy device and verify if it's detected correctly by the [via](https://usevia.app/) application.
    Make sure to follow the guide of the [Official website](https://nuphy.com/pages/via-usage-guide-for-nuphy-keyboards) to ensure its working as intended.
+   Also keep in mind it might be required to reopen the browser or try in a private tab if you attempted to use via before.
+   I had some cached issues with the permissions at first and testing in a private tab helped.

 ## Usage

-Once installed, the udev rules will automatically set the correct permissions for your Nuphy Air96.
+Once installed, the udev rules will automatically set the correct permissions for your Nuphy Device.
 This allows the [via](https://usevia.app/) web application to detect and interact with your device without requiring additional configurations.

 ---